Sumcheck API Documentation

 m_round_challenge_label(challenge_label), m_little_endian(little_endian), m_seed_rng(seed)

-A constructor with const char*
+const char*

-arguments for labels
+arguments for labels:

 SumcheckTranscriptConfig(